shinselrobots/sheldon/Arduino/sheldon_base/sheldon_base_arduino_readme.md

+# Arduino for Sheldon Base

+## This Arduino does the following:
+- reads/publishes ODOM from wheel encoders
+- reads/publishes waist position from waist position encoder
+- gets user commands for the robot from Android phone via bluetooth, and publishes to ROS see the "BotControl" project to build the Android phone part of the solution.

-1. Make sure you configure Arduio as follows:
+1. Make sure you configure Arduino as follows:

 File-> Preferences -> Sketchbook location: C:\Dev\Arduino